gwensmu/lobsterscraper/README.md

 # Lobsters Scraper

 Visits a lobste.rs page URL, collects all the linked pages, and then scrapes the contents of the linked pages.
 The result is machine readable, not human readable.
-It was originally intended for use as training data for a ML project, but now I'm using it as a scratch project for testing types in ruby 3.0.0.
+It was originally intended as a throwaway script to collect training data for a ML project, but now I'm using it as a scratch project for testing static type support in Ruby 3.0.0.

 ## Next Steps